MO Museum: Foundation

-The construction of the MO Museum, which was funded by Viktoras and Danguolė Butkai, began in the location of the “Lietuvos” cinema in April, 2017.
-It was the first cultural patronage project of such a large scale in the independent Republic of Lithuania as well as the only private museum of its size.
+The construction of the MO Museum, which was funded by Viktoras and Danguolė Butkai, began in the location of the Lietuva Cinema in April 2017.
+It was the first cultural patronage project of such a large scale in the independent Lithuania as well as the only private museum of its size.

-Art Collection of MO Museum
+Impact on contemporary Lithuanian art

-MO Museum's collection is one of the biggest private collections in Lithuania, which was announced to be of national significance in 2011.
+MO Museum's collection is one of the largest private collections in Lithuania, which was announced to be of national significance in 2011.
 The core of the collection are large sets of painting, graphic, photography and video artworks with additional sets of sculpture and interdisciplinary (performance, installation, etc.) artworks.
 This collection and its context is the base of Lithuanian modern and contemporary art development.

-A part of MO's collection is art that was ideologically rejected during the Soviet times and received no attention from the greatest museums in Lithuania because of the political views at that time.
+A part of MO's collection is art that was ideologically rejected during the Soviet times and received no attention from the museums in Lithuania because of the political views at that time.
 The collection introduces those artists who started creating after Lithuania had restored its independence as well.
-Many of those creators are still working to this day and are well-known artists both in Lithuania and worldwide.

-History of MO culture
+History of Culture

-A new project, “History of Culture,” was launched in 2011 in order to offer a better understanding of the context of Mo's art collection.
+A new project, History of Culture, was launched in 2011 in order to offer a better understanding of the context of MO's art collection.
 The main aim of the project is to educate and introduce the public to the Lithuanian cultural field.
 It also encourages new research as well as the publication of new, specialised art writings.

-Eleven different forms of culture are thoroughly introduced in the online page of “History of Culture“: fine art, literature, theatre, applied arts, scenography, dance, design, architecture, photography, film and music.
+Eleven different forms of culture are thoroughly introduced in the online page of History of Culture: fine art, literature, theatre, applied arts, scenography, dance, design, architecture, photography, film and music.